2023 Most Popular Marketing Bachelor's Degree Schools in the New England Region

 For students who choose a 10-year repayment plan, the average monthly student loan payment is $716.

-Bentley University did quite well in this year’s ranking of the most popular places for marketing students to get a bachelor’s degree.
-It came in at #9 on the list.
-Located in the small city of Waltham, Bentley is a private not-for-profit college with a moderately-sized student population.
+Bentley University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree marketing programs.
+Located in the city of Waltham, Bentley is a private not-for-profit school with a medium-sized student population.

 About 72% of the students majoring in marketing at the school are women while 28% are male.